 In April 2014, the Company and Thermo Fisher entered into a Strategic Co-Production Agreement, a Technical Transfer and Service Agreement (the "EXPAREL Technical Transfer and Service Agreement") and a Manufacturing and Supply Agreement to collaborate in the manufacture of EXPAREL.
-Under the terms of the EXPAREL Technical Transfer and Service Agreement, Thermo Fisher agreed to undertake certain technical transfer activities and construction services needed to prepare its Swindon, England facility for the manufacture of EXPAREL in two dedicated manufacturing suites.
+Under the terms of the EXPAREL Technical Transfer and Service Agreement, Thermo Fisher agreed to undertake certain technical transfer activities and construction services needed to prepare its Swindon, England facility for the manufacture of EXPAREL in two dedicated suites.
 The Company contracted to purchase EXPAREL from Thermo Fisher, beginning with FDA approval of the first suite, which occurred in May 2018.
 Commercial production began in February 2019.
+The Company is now utilizing a second, larger-scale dedicated manufacturing suite.
 Under these agreements, the Company makes monthly base fee payments to Thermo Fisher.
-Unless earlier terminated by giving notice of up to three years (other than termination by the Company in the event of a material breach by Thermo Fisher), this agreement will expire in May 2028.
+Unless earlier terminated by giving notice of up to two years (other than termination by the Company in the event of a material breach by Thermo Fisher), this agreement will expire in May 2028.

-Prior to the Flexion Acquisition, in July 2015, Flexion and Thermo Fisher entered into a Manufacturing and Supply Agreement (the "ZILRETTA Manufacturing and Supply Agreement") and a Technical Transfer and Service Agreement related to the manufacture of ZILRETTA at the same Thermo Fisher site in Swindon, England where the Company's EXPAREL suites are located.
+Prior to the Flexion Acquisition, in July 2015, Flexion and Thermo Fisher entered into a Manufacturing and Supply Agreement and a Technical Transfer and Service Agreement related to the manufacture of ZILRETTA at the same Thermo Fisher site in Swindon, England where the Company's EXPAREL suites are located.
 Thermo Fisher agreed to undertake certain transfer activities and construction services needed to prepare its facility for the commercial manufacture of ZILRETTA in dedicated manufacturing suites.
 Flexion provided Thermo Fisher with certain equipment and materials necessary to manufacture ZILRETTA.
-The Company makes monthly payments to Thermo Fisher for such activities and reimburses Thermo Fisher for certain material, equipment and miscellaneous expenses and additional services.

-The initial term of the ZILRETTA Manufacturing and Supply Agreement that the Company assumed as part of the Flexion Acquisition expires in October 2027.
 The Company pays a monthly base fee to Thermo Fisher for the operation of the manufacturing suites and a per product fee for each vial of ZILRETTA based upon a forecast of commercial demand.
 The Company also reimburses Thermo Fisher for purchases of materials and equipment made on its behalf, certain nominal expenses and additional services.
-The ZILRETTA Manufacturing and Supply Agreement will remain in full effect unless and until it expires or is terminated.
-Upon termination of the ZILRETTA Manufacturing and Supply Agreement (other than termination by the Company in the event that Thermo Fisher does not meet the construction and manufacturing milestones or for a breach by Thermo Fisher), the Company will be obligated to pay for the costs incurred by Thermo Fisher associated with the removal of its manufacturing equipment and for Thermo Fisher's termination costs up to a specified capped amount.
+Unless earlier terminated (other than termination by the Company in the event that Thermo Fisher does not meet specified milestones or for a breach by Thermo Fisher), the Company will be obligated to pay for the costs incurred by Thermo Fisher associated with the removal of its manufacturing equipment and for Thermo Fisher's termination costs up to a specified capped amount.